-This blog chronicles the daily adventures from GMAN 353 (International Management in Beijing) as they occur...
+This blog chronicles the daily adventures from a recent Doing Business in World Regions course trip.

 Written from the perspective of Janet Amador,

 We were all excited to have the opportunity to visit the Shanghai Stock Exchange in the morning.
 Professor Zhang had an acquaintance-one of her past students-who worked at the exchange agree to give us a tour.
 The stock exchange in Shanghai is quite young, having celebrated its’ 20th year in 2010.
 By December 2011 there were 1,691 listed securities.
 There are shares that are limited to the domestic investors, and shares that are available to foreign and domestic investors.
 Also the gold market opened in China while we were there.
 In 2011 the turnover on the SSE was over 45 billion RMB.

 After this, our group was allowed some downtime to do whatever they wanted (for most, downtime meant more shopping!)
 Then it was on to the Yuan Gardens.
 These gardens were established during the Ming Dynasty (around 1500).
 In order for us to reach the garden we had to walk over a bridge that zig-zagged across a large pond.
 We found out that the Chinese believed that since ghosts can only follow a straight path, that it was much wiser to build a bridge that would prevent the ghost from reaching its destination.
 The gardens were amazing, the only problem was that within these confined walls there was no breeze and the heat and humidity was just overwhelming.
 We finished the tour and headed to dinner.